Its creepy reversal of the Superman story is clever, but Brightburn shows the superhero genre has always had a dark side.

 - Kids aren’t always innocent.
 Or loveable.

 - There’s no guarantee superior beings are better humans.
 If anything, history suggests the opposite.
-Consider how often Nietzsche’s ‘super-man’ concept is abused (see Rope).
+Consider how often Nietzsche’s ‘super-man’ concept is abused (see also Rope).

 Brandon’s superhero insignia features a mirror opposite in the flipped letter B – and that’s a major clue to his motivations.